ROCm/MITuna/doc/src/TuningCycle.md

 **Load Jobs (5)**

 Time to create the jobs for the tuning session.
 Specify the session id, the configs that should be tuned, and the fin_step to be executed.
-Confings can be added by using the tag from the config_tags table.
+Configs can be added by using the tag from the config_tags table.
 Jobs should have a compile and an eval fin step pair.

 Fin steps include: miopen_perf_compile, miopen_perf_eval, miopen_find_compile, and miopen_find_eval.